Exam Board - AQA

 The GCSE will be entirely assessed by written examination, which means that no coursework will be expected from any student.
 The content of GCSE mathematics has been grouped into the topic areas of Number, Algebra, Geometry, Measures, Statistics and Probability.

 At the end of Year 11, students are entered for the GCSE Examinations (Foundation or Higher Tier).
-The exam consists of two papers one calculator and one non-calculator.
+The exam consists of three equally heighted papers, one non-calculator and two calculator.

 It is essential that students have their own Scientific Calculator, from Year 7, in order to develop their understanding and use of its’ functions.